-A growing number of companies use e-learning and learning management systems to drive their employee training efforts.
-As one data point, 40% of Fortune 500 companies use LMS extensively.
+A growing number of companies use e-learning and Learning Management Systems (LMS) to drive their employee training efforts.
+As one data point, 40% of Fortune 500 companies use an LMS extensively.

 This is becoming even more important as new generations enter the workforce.
 The latest LinkedIn Learning Report found that 83% of Gen Z learners globally use e-learning to acquire new skills and perform better in their current roles.
 Not only that but 73% turn to online courses to learn about a topic of personal interest.

 That’s one of the big reasons behind the growth of Coursera, the massive open online course (MOOC) provider with 76 million learners.
 In short, this is the type of training younger workers have grown up with and now expect to support their work and careers.

 Employee training is at the heart of improving workplace safety, reducing incidents, and maintaining compliance.
 But that takes a great deal of oversight, management, and detailed planning.
 An LMS is an online software system that helps automate many of these challenges.